swiftlang/swift-evolution/proposals/nnnn-actors.md

 The expression `self.synchronous` is well-formed only if it is the direct argument to a function whose corresponding parameter is non-concurrent.
 Otherwise, it is ill-formed because the function might be called in a context that is not actor-isolated.

+### Key paths

+A key path cannot involve a reference to an actor-isolated declaration.

+> **Rationale**: Allowing the formation of a key path that references an actor-isolated property or subscript would permit accesses to the actor's protected state from outside of the actor isolation domain.

 ### Actor interoperability with Objective-C

 As a special exception to the rule that an actor can only inherit from another actor, an actor can inherit from `NSObject`.
 This allows actors to themselves be declared `@objc`, and implicitly provides conformance to `NSObjectProtocol`: